Jollywatt/typst-fletcher/src/main.typ

 					edge.from = prev-coord
 				}
 				if edge.to == auto {
+					// if edge's end point isn't set, defer it until the next node is seen.
-					if should-set-last-edge-point { panic("Cannot infer edge end point.
+					// currently, this is only allowed for one edge at a time. if should-set-last-edge-point { panic("Cannot infer edge end point.
 Please specify explicitly.") }
 					should-set-last-edge-point = true
 				}